Pioreactor/docs.pioreactor/developer-guide/04-Automations/01-intro-automations.md

 from pioreactor.background_jobs.dosing_control import DosingController

 dc = DosingController(
-    dosing_automation="turbidostat", # name of the automation, see next section duration=30,                     # how often `execute` runs, in minutes target_od=2.0,                   # kwarg that the turbidostat automation needs volume=0.5,                      # kwarg that the turbidostat automation needs
+    dosing_automation="turbidostat", # name of the automation, see next page duration=30,                     # how often `execute` runs, in minutes target_od=2.0,                   # kwarg that the turbidostat automation needs volume=0.5,                      # kwarg that the turbidostat automation needs